2. Who are we?

 When you log in, we recognise your IP address.
 This is then recorded on our system.
 When you log in again, you can see your last log-in date and the IP address used.
 This is done to assist you in preventing unauthorised access to your account.

-When you first register you will be given a unique username and be able to choose a password.
+When you first register you will be given a unique login and be able to choose a password.
 Please keep this information secret as we cannot be responsible if, through no fault of Marathonbet, this information falls into a third party’s hands.
-If you have forgotten any of this information, please get in touch with our Customer Support team or follow the links on the website for forgotten usernames and passwords.
+If you have forgotten any of this information, please get in touch with our Customer Support team or follow the links on the website for forgotten logins and passwords.

 16. Links to other websites